taravancil/passkeeper/README.md

 * master public key: stored in config file as plaintext, used for encrypting secrets
 * secret-specific private key: used to encrypt the secret, then discarded
 * secret-specific public key: stored in vault as plaintext, used to decrypt the secret

-All authentication and asymmetric and symmetric encryption/decryption is done with sodiumoxide, which provides bindings to libsodium.